projectcontour/contour/site/content/docs/main/config/request-rewriting.md

               value: "foo.com"
 ```

-#### dynamic rewrite
+#### Dynamic rewrite

-You can also set the host header dynamically with the content of a existing header.
+You can also set the host header dynamically with the content of an existing header.
 The format has to be `"%REQ(<header-name>)%"`.
 If the header is empty, it is ignored.

 ```yaml